 Desert Bull Scouting and Map Services

-Most of those in the know, guides, elk fanatics and residents of areas in Arizona's elk country are of the opinion that the Arizona Elk hunting should be, at the very least above average again for 2017 as it was last season..
-Many are predicting another GREAT season.
-We had great rain and snow levels this year and the elk went into the winter healthy and well fed.
+Most of those in the know, guides, elk fanatics and residents of areas in Arizona's elk country are of the opinion that the Arizona Elk hunting should be, at the very least above average again for 2018 as it was last season. even though were were very dry this winter and spring, we have had some late winter rains and forecasted for more.
+We had great rain and snow levels the previous two years and the elk went into the winter healthy and well fed.

-We had some good storms early in the winter that filled tanks and saturated the ground.
+We had some good storms late in the winter that filled tanks and saturated the ground.
 This will provide good, early green up when the elk are needing quality feed the most.

 Arizona elk are dependent on winter and spring moisture to produce abundant feed.
 We have not had record amounts of snow or rain, but what we did get came at just the right times.